linuxdeepin/deepin-manual/manual-assets/professional/deepin-movie/en_US/index.md

 ### Clear Playlist

 1. Click ![movie](icon/episodes_normal.svg ) on the Movie interface.
-2. Click the **Empty** icon under Playlist or right-click the video file to select **Empty playlist**.
+2. Click the **Empty** icon under Playlist, or right-click the video file and select **Empty playlist**.

 ### Display in File Manager

 1. Click ![movie](icon/episodes_normal.svg ) on the Movie interface.
-2. Hover the mouse pointer over the video file and right-click to select **Display in file manager** to show the film file in file manager.
+2. Hover the mouse pointer over the video file, right-click, and select **Display in file manager** to show the film file in file manager.

 ## Main Menu